samvitjain/notes/index.markdown

 - I was born not knowing and have only had a little time to change that here and there. - Richard Feynman

 - “If you only wished to be happy, this could be easily accomplished; but we wish to be happier than other people, and this is always difficult, for we believe others to be happier than they are.”

+- The true voyage of discovery consists not of going to new places, but of having a new pair of eyes. - Marcel Proust.

+- The only kind of learning which significantly influences behavior is self-discovered or self-appropriated - truth that has been assimilated in experience.

+- In order to sleep, you pretend that you are sleeping.